unterstein/dcos-beer-demo/README.md

 ![Storage options](images/storage.png)

 1. Stateless applications, like `nginx`, `spring boot` or `node` applications.
 They usually don't hold business-relevant data, so we usually don't care where replacement applications are scheduled or if we get the data back if an application crashes.
-For sure, this kind of applications produces logs, but we will take care of those seperately.
+For sure, this kind of applications produces logs, but we will take care of those separately.
 In Mesos, you can configure a default sandbox for those applications.
 You can use local disk, but, if the container crashes, this data is gone.

 2. Stateful applications, traditional databases without cluster support, for example `MySQL`.
 They hold business-relevant data and we usually care a lot about what happens to this data if an application crashes.
 Because these applications don't support replication on their own, you must use backups and external storage to save data.
 If you really want to have a smooth fail-over strategy, you would usually pick an external storage option for those kind of tasks.
 This option has poor performance for write requests, but survives node failures.
 In Mesos, you can consume external storage, such as Amazon EBS.